digideskio/support-tools/mdiag/README.md

     sudo bash mdiag.sh CS-12345

 (substituting an appropriate ticket number/id).

+Do ***not*** link to the file in the github repository, as this is a private repo that only MongoDB employees can access.

 It is not necessary to `chmod` the script.

 Please note that the script is undergoing continual development, so check this repo to make sure that the latest version is being given to users.